tsrsilva/basicOCR/README.md

 <a name="issues"></a>
 ### Issues

-The most straightforwad mechanism for asking questions, reporting problems, or requesting additions to the script is the [issue tracker](https://github.com/tsrsilva/basicOCR/issues).
+The most straightforward mechanism for asking questions, reporting problems, or requesting additions to the script is the [issue tracker](https://github.com/tsrsilva/basicOCR/issues).
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTIxMjk5NDc4MzhdfQ==
 -->